temuller/piscola/docs/examples/basic_example.rst

 	Initial B-band peak estimation: 52907.8

 The next step is not find the *mangling function* which will warp the SED template to match the SN colours at the given epochs.
-This is done by using ``sn.mangle_sed()`` and giving the minimum and maximum phase with respect to B-band peak estimated in the previous step (``-15`` and ``+30`` days by deaulft, respectively).
+This is done by using :func:`sn.mangle_sed()` and giving the minimum and maximum phase with respect to B-band peak estimated in the previous step (``-15`` and ``+30`` days by deaulft, respectively).
 The kernel used can also be chosen (``squaredexp`` by default).
 This process can take up to several minutes depending on several factors, but it usually takes about two minute.
 This is very slow compared to template-based fits, but the end product is worth it!

 .. code:: python

 	sn.mangle_sed()

-Next comes the estimation of the light-curves parameters for which we use ``sn.calculate_lc_params()``.
+Next comes the estimation of the light-curves parameters for which we use :func:`sn.calculate_lc_params()`.
 This step can also take a while to run as it compares the final estimation of the B-band peak with the initial one.
 If their difference is larger than a certain *threshold* (specified in the code), the whole mangling process is repeated (internally) until convergence is reached.

 .. code:: python